-This East Asian fish soup is a nourishing, protein packed meal designed to support balanced eating without sacrificing flavour.
-Made with low sodium broth and natural ingredients like ginger, garlic, and lemongrass, it satisfies taste while keeping sodium levels in check.
-Lean white fish, tofu, and edamame provide high quality protein, making the soup both filling and energizing.
-Combined with a colourful mix of nutrient dense vegetables, this light yet filling dish is a great option for anyone looking to enjoy a delicious, healthy meal.
+This South East Asian fish soup is a nourishing, protein‑packed meal designed to support balanced eating without sacrificing flavour.
+Traditional soups tend to be high in sodium and low in protein.
+This dish is made with low‑sodium broth and natural ingredients like ginger, garlic, and lemongrass, so it satisfies taste while keeping sodium levels in check.
+The lean white fish, tofu, and edamame also provide high‑quality protein, making the soup both filling and energizing.
+This recipe is a great option for anyone looking to enjoy a savoury twist on a typical soup.

 Ingredients: